 Harvest when the buds are colored but haven’t opened up yet; this will keep insects from pollinating them and help stretch the vase life by a few additional days.

 I would love to hear your experience with this wonderful group of plants.
 Do you grow cosmos or plan to add them to your garden this coming season?
 If so, what are your favorite varieties?

-Please note: If you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires us to approve comments before they are published.